hardisj/erinsaudiocorner/content/english/loudspeakers/JTR_2022_Noesis_210HT.md

 ## Foreword / YouTube Video Review
 These speakers were loaned to me by JTR Speakers.
+Keep in mind that this is a 2022 version so it doesn't look like the one on the website (as of the time this review was published; hopefully it will be updated soon).
+This, of course, also means my review set won't measure/sound the exact same as previous versions.
+For example, the previous version is stated as using a 700Hz crossover but Jeff told me this version has an 850Hz crossover point.

 The review on this website is a brief overview and summary of the objective performance of this speaker.
 It is not intended to be a deep dive.
 Moreso, this is information for those who prefer "just the facts" and prefer to have the data without the filler.